justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 #### Close

-Use this Header modifier when if the modal can't be dismissed.
+Use this Header modifier when the modal can be dismissed.

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/modifier-header-close.png",